 Piano scales sheet music - now for BOTH HANDS - will help beginners get the right hand shape for scales and for open 5ths.

 Because he is such a new beginner, I opted to use music note "drawings" - piano music with letters.
 (Having those easy-to-read notes removes one large hurdle for young readers.)

 As easy as this piano scales sheet music is to read, however, it's not foolproof.
 Somehow he, and another young student, failed to notice the fingering!
 Don't take ANYTHING for granted with beginners.

 Once a student has gotten that rising scales pattern figured out and solidified (that takes a couple weeks of memory-jogging and pointing at the music - new students seem to be allergic to the printed page), ask them how it would go if the left hand did it!
-When that goes well, have them try it hands together.

 The pattern in this note reading worksheet allows the student to gain the desired note span with their fingers, then linger there for a few extra beats as they strike the open fifths.